mediascience/Browser-Multiple-Downloader/README.md

 defined in HTML5.

 ## Try it Out
-The project is not yet released but build snapshots for select browsers exist:
+The project is in early development but we release [preview snapshots](https://github.com/mediascience/Browser-Multiple-Downloader/wiki/Preview-Snapshots).

-- [Chrome beta](https://s3-us-west-1.amazonaws.com/com-msiops-static/multidownload/chrome/multidl-snap.crx) (download then drag onto extensions page)

 ## Community
 Find features, implementation details, and miscellaneous discussion on the